hightowerr/fun-and-games/_posts/2024-08-12-Disaster-tweets using fast.markdown

 This step-by-step guide walks you through the process of exploring and preparing data, engineering features, and building a model to classify sentiment in tweets.

-Disaster Tweets EDA + Model fast.ai - [Notebook Link](https://www.kaggle.com/code/madcontender/disaster-tweets-eda-model-fast-ai)
+Disaster Tweets EDA + Model fast.ai: [Notebook Link](https://www.kaggle.com/code/madcontender/disaster-tweets-eda-model-fast-ai)